Is Active Muscular Extension Possible?

 Some Experiential Evidence for AME

-Trying these exercises (some of which are described in Tai Chi Dynamics) should, at the very least, lead you to be skeptical of the conventional idea that muscles cannot extend:
+Trying the following exercises (some of which are described in Tai Chi Dynamics) should, at the very least, lead you to be skeptical of the conventional idea that muscles cannot actively extend:

-Compare the difference in feeling between first and the second ways of opening your hand.
-Moreover, the first way results only in opening the hand but not straightening your fingers whereas the second way results in your fingers actually being bent backwards (hyperextended).
+Compare the difference in feeling between the first and second ways of opening your hand.
+Moreover, the first way results only in opening the hand but not straightening your fingers whereas the second way can cause your fingers to actually hyperextend (bend backwards).
 Last, compare the feeling of ch’i in the two hands for both ways.
 I think that you will find the first way provides much more ch’i.

 2. Opening the Space Between Your Fingers.
 Repeat the elements of the previous exercise, this time opening the space between your fingers.